 You can switch between funds, or move back to the default strategy option, whenever you want.
-Just use PlanViewer or call the Workplace Investing Service Centre on 0800 3 68 68 68.
+Just use PlanViewer or call the Workplace Investing Service Centre on 0800 3 68 68 68, or (+44) 1737 838 585 from outside the UK.
 When you switch funds there will be a short time when your money won't be invested, and this will vary depending on the funds you switch between.
 During this period, the prices of the funds will change and so this may affect the number of units you will buy in your new fund choice.
 Units represent your holding in a fund and are the smallest portion of its ownership.